romainpboisseau/romainpboisseau.github.io/people.md

     <div class="person-text" style="flex:1; min-width:200px;">
       <h3 style="margin-top:0;">Camille Thomas-Bulle</h3>
       <p>
         Camille is my life partner and wife.
 Many of my accomplishments would not have been possible without her love and support.
 She is also an evolutionary biologist, interested in the evolution of weapons and adaptations to extreme environments from genomic, population genetics, and behavioral ecology perspectives.
-She is currently a bioinformatician in <a href="https://www.unil.ch/dee/en/home/menuinst/research/research-groups/schwander-group.html" target="_blank" style="color:#f2a775; text-decoration: none;">Tanja Schwnader's group</a>.
+She is currently a bioinformatician in <a href="https://www.unil.ch/dee/en/home/menuinst/research/research-groups/schwander-group.html" target="_blank" style="color:#f2a775; text-decoration: none;">Tanja Schwander's group</a>.
       </p>
     </div>